ase379/gpprofile2017/README.md

 - The PRF output filename can be now be configured using several placeholders, e.g. the ModuleName or the ProcessName and ID.
 - The help system now uses CHM instead of HLP.
 HLP is not supported anymore by modern OSes.

+Redesigned UI with high DPI support starting with version 1.5.1.

 # Credits #

 GpProfile allows easily find bottlenecks and significantly improve perfomance of your Delphi applications.
 It is a must-have tool for any Delphi developer.